 - Make sure you turn your heating and cooling system off before you check or replace your filter.

-- Another helpful tip is to keep track of the date you last replaced your filter and ensure you are regularly checking and replacing it – one way to do this is to set a reminder on your phone or calendar.
+- Keep track of the date you last replaced your filter and ensure you are regularly checking and replacing it.
+One way to do this is to set a reminder on your phone or calendar.
 It’s an easy thing to forget.

 Replacing the air filter in your heating and air conditioning system is an easy way to help your system run more efficiently.
 However, if you are experiencing issues with your HVAC system and changing your filters hasn’t helped, BGE HOME is here for you.
 Schedule service with our team of certified HVAC technicians or give us a call at 888-243-4663, and our staff will help answer any questions you may have.